NathanOen/bennix_rep/techdoc/bennix_technical_doc.md

 The premise is to have solution on his YT video that we can provide for them in Indonesia.
 One of the video is about MBG Makanan Bergizi Gratis (ref: https://www.youtube.com/watch?v=MBG_Makanan_Bergizi_G Gratis).
 This program that also align with me.

 ## Story
 MBG Makanan Bergizi Gratis on one of Bennix video (see ref: https://www.youtube.com/watch?v=MBG_Makanan_Bergizi_G Gratis) really need a solution.
 I promised to build it.
 The list of application would be index.html a one page application that allow user to "play" that application from the list of his video that we will list in the application bennix.pasar.app.
+This is video: https://www.youtube.com/watch?v=jfQ8dPeQ52w

 ## Iteration1